Manage your macOS VM Images with the Orka-Packer Plugin

-Managing images as code is beneficial to development teams on a variety of levels.
-It allows the images to be checked into source control, and thus be tracked across changes.
-It allows teams to automate the process of image creation, and it is particularly helpful to teams with large numbers of images to manage.
-Packer is a preferred tool for managing images as code as it is well established, easy to use, and it interacts well with other CI tooling.
+It also allows teams to automate the process of image creation and is particularly helpful to teams with large numbers of images to manage.
+Packer is a preferred tool for managing images as code as it's well-established, easy to use, and interacts well with other CI tooling.

-Orka-Packer Plugin
+macOS Orka-Packer Plugin

 Packer CLI Syntax